venemr/personal_blog/src/pages/2020-11-08-post-six/index.md

 $ docker exec -it <container-id> /bin/bash
 ```
 <br>
-When executing the command above, you will have an interactive bash termincal where you can execute all the commands you want.
-From here you can enter the MySql instance in which you can run sql query commands directly:
+When executing the command above, you will have an interactive bash terminal where you can execute all the commands you want.
+From here enter the MySql instance in which you can run sql query commands directly:

 ```
 $ mysql -uroot -p<my-secret-pw>
 ```
 <br>
-Within MySQL instance, you may also want to change the user privileges to ensure a full access to MySQL database tables:
+Within MySQL instance, you may also want to change the user privileges to ensure a full access to MySQL database:

 ```
 mysql> GRANT ALL ON *.* TO 'root'@'%';